Orlando Arcia Player Props: Braves vs. Brewers

-Orlando Arcia -- with an on-base percentage of .270 in his past 10 games, 71 points lower than his season-long percentage -- will be in action for the Atlanta Braves versus the Milwaukee Brewers, with Adrian Houser on the mound, on July 28 at 7:20 PM ET.
+The Atlanta Braves, including Orlando Arcia and his .514 slugging percentage over his past 10 games, take on starting pitcher Julio Teheran and the Milwaukee Brewers at Truist Park, Saturday at 7:20 PM ET.

-He had a hitless showing in his last game (0-for-4) against the Red Sox.
+He had two hits (going 2-for-4 with two RBI) in his last appearance against the Brewers.

 Orlando Arcia Game Info & Props vs. the Brewers